 Dr. Andrea Luczay: I like to make my patients feel satisfied after a visit, but not at the expense of breaking the rules of the trade.
-Many people think that at a private clinic, the doctor will be more willing to alter their opinion for it to better fit what the patient wants to hear.
+Many people think that at a private clinic, the doctor will be more willing to alter their opinion to fit better what the patient wants to hear.
 I, however, believe that a doctor can only have one standpoint.
-I also work at the #2 Children’s Hospital of Semmelweis University, and I have to say that if I don’t agree with something or allow it to happen at the state hospital, my opinion will not be any different at the private clinic either.
+I also work at the #2 Children’s Hospital of Semmelweis University.
+If I don’t agree with something or allow it to happen at the state hospital, my opinion will not be any different at the private clinic either.

 People also like to be right and since internet is at hand, they generally tend to be more informed concerning their medical issues.
 However, often their knowledge is either incomplete, or incorrect, which is also difficult to challenge.
 I normally tell them my opinion and leave it to them to decide how they want to proceed.
 Patients tend to respect and like my approach.